NickCrew/nickferguson.dev/site/content/about/index.md

 was providing a framework and encouragement that gave a dumb kid like me just enough support to stick with it and keep figuring stuff out.
 Once I figured out what the Linux kernel was, and that I needed to compile a custom version to get the hyper-threading working on my Pentium 4, it was on.

-> _... communication, trust and relationships are critical components in delivering high-quality software._

 Getting a Linux desktop that worked was the best way for a kid to learn Linux at the time.
 It's not like I had a job down at the datacenter on the corner.
 And if Linux had "just worked" (like it pretty much does now, lets be real), I